The Art of Design: How It Shapes Your Online Store Experience

 Source: Shutterstock

-Ever scrolled through an online store and felt like you had hundreds of options - yet somehow, you knew exactly which one you’d pick?
+Ever scrolled through an online store and felt like you had hundreds of options?
+Yet somehow, you knew exactly which one you’d pick?
 That’s not just good luck or strong coffee.
 It’s intentional.
-Behind every detail - colour, layout, button, image - is a design working quietly (but relentlessly) to guide you in a certain direction.
+Behind every detail—colour, layout, button, image—there's a design working quietly (but relentlessly) to guide you in a certain direction.

 More Than Meets the Eye